Help Manage your Banking

 Change in Circumstances

 There are a number of changes that may affect the Power of Attorney and/or the arrangement in place with the bank.
-For example, if the attorney decides they no longer want to fulfil the role, the account holder losses mental capacity or you decide that you (the Donor) no longer wish for the arrangement to remain in place, the agreement with the bank will have to be reviewed and amended.
+For example, if the attorney decides they no longer want to fulfil the role, the account holder loses mental capacity, or you decide that you (the Donor) no longer wish for the arrangement to remain in place, the arrangement with the bank will need to be reviewed and amended.

 It is important to let us know as soon as there is any change to circumstance so that we can take the appropriate action.